-This is my second minisumo type robot.
+This is my second minisumo-type robot.
 Minisumo Bullet XT took part in several competitions but due to one mistake in mechanical design it was too easy to beat him.
 Every next version of my minisumo is better and better.
 I think that new version of this robot shouldn’t have any imperfections anymore.
 The whole robot including the project was created in about 2-3 weeks.
-Below in this little article I will try to describe my build and the most important mistakes I have made in it.
+Below in this little article I will try to describe my build and the most important mistakes I’ve made in it.

 As the Pololu gear wheels had bad D-shaped holes (they fit to pololu micro-gear motors) I had to redesign them.
 I have also improved some details in these gears to make them easier to print.

-To test the robot I printed a doyho ring, that i have later laminated to increase the durability of the surface.
+To test the robot I printed a doyho ring, that I’ve later laminated to increase the durability of the surface.
 It is known that “brick” tests are not the same thing as fighting a real opponent, but at least you can see more or less that everything works as it should.
-During the tests I made corrections in the code and i have adjusted the comparators.
-As you can see in the film that i have attached below, the robot is very fast and it very well copes with the movement of almost a kilogram box of screws.
-During the tests, the robot fell into a slip despite the tracks with high surface grip due to too high motor “power”.
+During the tests I’ve made some minor corrections in the code and I’ve adjusted the comparators.
+As you can see in the video that I attached below, the robot is very fast and it very well copes with the movement of almost a kilogram box of screws.
+During the tests, the robot fell into a slip despite the tracks with high surface grip, due to too high motor “power”.
 Because of this full power was only activated when the robot decided that the opponent is exactly in front of it.
 Otherwise, the robot was falling out of the ring because of high inertia and speed.
 Because of this I had to do a pretty complicated combat algorithm to make it work at all.
 In the end everything worked as it should, but the code is now a terrible mess.
 During the tests, the adjustable plow caused some problems by “hooking” on the doyho.
 In the menu there is a program that allows you to test all sensors in real time to adjust them to actual conditions on the ring:

 Below you can see how Bullet XT works during first tests:

 I would say that there is nothing special in electronic part of this project .
 As the main microcontroller I have used AtXmega128A3U.
 It has many useful hardware interfaces.
 I used TB6612FNG IC,s as motor controllers.They are connected in parallel due to the high peak current rating of the motors.
-I made main PCB by using photochemical method and later i have coated it with Lichtenberg alloy.
-As comparators I have used some spare operational amplifiers.
+I made main PCB by using photochemical method and later I’ve coated it with Lichtenberg alloy.
+As comparators I’ve used some spare operational amplifiers.
 I have also used 4 tact-switches for menu navigation.
 In addition, I used the Nokia 5110 display to simplify the menu navigation.
-I added some LED,s on the corners and under the PCB to improve the “visual effect”.
-I have also added TSOP Series infrared receiver for remote triggering but this feature was never implemented in the code.
+I’ve added some LED,s on the corners and under the PCB just to improve the overall external appearance.
+I’ve also added TSOP Series infrared receiver for remote triggering but this feature was never implemented in the code.
 In the picture below you can see the whole menu (option of fighting mode, testing the sensors, turning on the lights, checking the battery voltage, testing the motors):

 The photo below shows the highlighted tracks: